Indigenous Australians: Variations

 There are a number of contemporary appropriate terms to use when referring to Indigenous peoples of Australia.
 In contrast to when settlers referred to them by various terms, in the 21st century there is consensus that it is important to respect the "preferences of individuals, families, or communities, and allow them to define what they are most comfortable with" when referring to Aboriginal and Torres Strait Islander people.

 The word aboriginal has been in the English language since at least the 16th century to mean "first or earliest known, indigenous".
 It comes from the Latin ab (from) and origo (origin, beginning).
 The term was used in Australia as early as 1789 to describe its Aboriginal peoples.
 It became capitalised and was used as the common term to refer to both Aboriginal and Torres Strait Islanders.
 Today, the latter peoples are not included in this term.
 The term "Aborigine" (as opposed to "Aboriginal") is often disfavoured, as it is regarded as having colonialist connotations.

 While the term "Indigenous Australians" has grown in popularity since the 1980s, many Aboriginal and Torres Strait Islander peoples dislike it.
 They feel that it is too generic and removes their distinct clan and people identity.
 However, many people think that the term is useful and convenient, and can be used where appropriate.

-In recent years, terms such as "First Nations", "First Peoples" and "First Australians" have become more common.
+Since the early 2000s terms such as First Nations, First Peoples and First Australians have become more common as the emphasise the sovereignty of their people and the nations prior to colonisation.

 Being as specific as possible, for example naming the language group (such as Arrernte), or demonym relating to geographic area (such as Nunga), is preferred as a way to affirm and maintain a sense of identity.
+An example of this is a speech given by Rosalie Kunoth-Monks is which she stated:

+I am not an Aboriginal, or indeed Indigenous.
+I am an Arrernte, Alyawarra First Nations person, a sovereign person from this country (speaks in language).